AutonoML: Towards an Integrated Framework for Autonomous Machine Learning: Algorithm Selection and Hyperparameter Optimisation

 The modern use of the abbreviation `AutoML' to represent the field of automated machine learning arguably stems from a 2014 International Conference on Machine Learning (ICML) workshop.
 Specifically, while automating high-level ML operations has broad scope and thus an extensive history, as will be discussed in other sections, it was around this time that, fuelled by a series of advances in optimisation strategies, it became not just feasible but also effective to leave the selection of an ML model/algorithm up to a computer.
 Accordingly, with the optimisation community seeding the modern narrative of automation in ML, this is a logical starting point when discussing the evolution of standard ML into AutoML.

-First, though, a caveat: while we have made an explicit distinction between an ML model and an ML algorithm, or a parameter controller and data transformation in Fig.~\ref{Fig:Component}, scientific literature in the field of ML can be loose with terminology~\cite{sm08}.
+First, though, a caveat: while we have made an explicit distinction between an ML model and an ML algorithm, or a data transformation and parameter controller in Fig.~\ref{Fig:Component}, scientific literature in the field of ML can be loose with terminology~\citep{sm08}.
 Given how closely models are coupled with their training algorithms, e.g.~`support vector machine' (SVM) often referring to both, sections of the ML community use `algorithm selection' and `model selection' interchangeably.
 In practice, model/algorithm selection refers to a data scientist or high-level system swapping out an entire ML component for another, seeking a pairing of ML model and ML algorithm that is optimal for the task at hand.

-Semantics acknowledged, the algorithm-selection problem is far older than the current wave of AutoML research, with its conception often attributed to the 1970s~\cite{ri76}.
+\textbf{A Problem of Choice.} Semantics acknowledged, the algorithm-selection problem, surveyed more generally elsewhere~\citep{keho19}, is far older than the current wave of AutoML research; its conception is often attributed to the 1970s~\citep{ri76}.
 It was originally posed in fairly abstract terms, seeking a general framework that, given a set of problems and a set of problem-solving algorithms, could identify an optimal algorithm for each problem, according to some specified measures of performance.
 However, at the time and within the ML context, there was no feasible procedure to both systematically and efficiently search such an arbitrarily large space.
 After all, applying an ML algorithm and training a single ML model could already take significant time, especially on the hardware of that era.
-Nonetheless, with theory and technology progressing over the decades, research attention turned to a limited form of model selection: hyperparameter optimisation (HPO)~\cite{clde15, yash20}.
+Nonetheless, with theory and technology progressing over the decades, research attention turned to a limited form of model selection: hyperparameter optimisation (HPO)~\citep{clde15, yash20}.